RayGar7/SaltyFramesAPI/README.md

 <h2 align="center">Installation</h2>
 <hr>
+Git clone the latest commit on `master` or download the ZIP file and unzip it somewhere you like.
 Create a virtual environment of your choice. <br>In that virtual environment run

 ```
 pip install -r requirements.txt